 It would seem that there is no corner of Glacier National Park free from crowds.
 This would be true if the park service didn’t have a strict permit system in place that limits backcountry campsites.
 This system is necessary to preserve the wilderness experience, and also protect fragile environments and wildlife.
 The visitor wanting to spend a night or two in the backcountry must negotiate the online permit reservation system.
 This can be very frustrating as nearly all sites fill up many months in advance.
 Some sites can even be closed and reservations canceled at the last minute due to bear activity.

 Obtaining a Permit for Boulder Pass

 All this changed last summer.
-Because of the COVID pandemic Glacier was operating the permit system on an in person first come basis only.
+Because of the COVID pandemic, Glacier was operating the permit system on an in-person first-come basis only.
 So I saw this as a chance to improve my odds of doing a multi-day backpacking and photography trip into one of the most beautiful and remote areas of the park.
-Nearly all photographers gravitate to several well known places in the park, such as Logan Pass, Lake McDonald.
-But my plan was to photograph in the Kintla Lake and Boulder Pass, a relatively unknown area for photographers.
+Nearly all photographers gravitate to several well-known places in the park, such as Logan Pass, Lake McDonald.
+But my plan was to photograph in Kintla Lake and at Boulder Pass, a relatively unknown area for photographers.

 It still wasn’t easy to get my permits though.
 The line for permits was long and people began arriving well before dawn.
-On my first attempt I got there around 6am and there were already at least 40 people in front of me.
-After waiting a couple hours I heard that my chosen sites were already filled.
-So the next day I set my alarm for 1:30am.
+On my first attempt I got there around 6 am and there were already at least 40 people in front of me.
+After waiting a couple of hours I heard that my chosen sites were already filled.
+So the next day I set my alarm for 1:30 am.
 Upon arriving at the office I was relieved to see there were only four others already in line.
-With a camp chair and my sleeping bag I got comfortable until the office opened at 9.
+With a camp chair and my sleeping bag, I got comfortable until the office opened at 9.
 The waiting paid off and I left with a permit for my desired sites and dates in hand.

 Extra Time in Glacier Park